ooni/ooni.org/content/support/faq.md

 ### I found blocked websites.
 How can I circumvent their blocking?

-You can circumvent the blocking of websites or apps through the use of [Tor Browser](https://www.torproject.org/download/) or a VPN (such as [Psiphon](https://psiphon.ca/en/download.html?psiphonca)).
+You can try circumventing the blocking of websites or apps through the use of [Tor Browser](https://www.torproject.org/download/) or a VPN (such as [Psiphon](https://psiphon.ca/en/download.html?psiphonca)).